Note on Access Policies

 NWOSU Library Services’ access policies were created to ensure that each patron may borrow materials for a time long enough to accomplish needed academic tasks, yet short enough to ensure that materials are available to other members of the university community who may wish to use them.

+Want to know how long you can check out items?
 See the page on Borrowing for loan limits.

 Challenges to Library Materials